duckietown/docs-AIDO/book/AIDO/20_manual/47_ml_overview.md

 Please take this with a grain of salt - these are just recommendations.
 Feel free to surprise us with cool or novel combinations of methods.

 ## Input and Output Data

+TODO: this part is confusing --- what is the point?

 #### LF, LFV, NAVV challenges